causape/opensourceGIS_docker/README.md

 ## Setup

 1. Create a folder for your project.
-2. Clone the repo in the created folde:
+2. Clone the repo in the created folder:
 ```bash
  git clone https://github.com/causape/opensourceGIS_docker.git
 ```